Trapping and Ground-State Cooling of a Single H$_2^+$

 Quantum logic spectroscopy (QLS) has been shown to allow pure quantum-state preparation and quantum non-demolition readout even for hard to control ion species.
 In this technique a second, well-controlled ion species is co-trapped to exert control over the ion of interest through quantum gate operations which couple both ions to a shared normal mode of motion \cite{05Schmidt}.
 QLS has been used in the most accurate atomic clock and for quantum control and spectroscopy of highly-charged ions and molecular ions \cite{19Brewer,2020Micke,16Wolf,17Chou,2020Sinhal,2020Chou,2020Lin}.
 It is a frequently suggested method to improve spectroscopy of \Htwop but has not been implemented thus far \cite{14Karr,16Karr1,16Leibfried,17Chou,17Schiller}.

-In this letter we demonstrate trapping of single \HtwopBe ion pairs with a lifetime of $11^{+6}_{-3} \SI{}{\hour}$ and ground-state cooling of a normal mode of the ion pair's translational motion to a temperature of \SI{22(1)}{\micro\kelvin}.
-Our achieved \Htwop lifetime should enable to utilize buffer-gas cooling for rovibrational ground-state preparation and in combination with QLS to prepare pure quantum states of \Htwop as a starting point for high-precision spectroscopy \cite{17Schiller}.
-Ground-state cooling is a first step in many implementations of QLS and can be used to reduce the second-order Doppler shift caused by the ions' secular motion \cite{05Schmidt,2017Chen,2021King}.
+In this letter we demonstrate trapping of single \HtwopBe ion pairs with a lifetime of $11^{+6}_{-3} \SI{}{\hour}$ and ground-state cooling of two of the normal modes of the ion pair's translational motion to a temperature of \SI{22(1)}{\micro\kelvin} and \SI{55(3)}{\micro\kelvin} respectively.
+Our achieved \Htwop lifetime should enable us to utilize buffer-gas cooling for rovibrational ground-state preparation and in combination with QLS to prepare pure quantum states of \Htwop as a starting point for high-precision spectroscopy \cite{17Schiller}.
+Ground-state cooling is a first step in many implementations of QLS and can be used to reduce the second-order Doppler shift caused by the ions' secular motion \cite{05Schmidt,2017Chen,2021King, wan2015efficient, 15Rugango}.

 The ions are trapped in a monolithic, microfabricated linear Paul trap housed in a UHV chamber with an inner chamber cooled by a liquid helium flow cryostat.
-Beryllium ions are loaded by photo-ionization of neutral beryllium atoms emitted from a thermal oven, while \Htwop is loaded through electron-impact ionization of residual gas molecules.
-The choice of \Be as cooling ion is due to being the lightest well-controlled ion species, providing sufficient participation of the two ions in shared normal modes of motion \cite{13Home}.
-We choose the trap potentials such that the secular motion of a single \Be is $\{\omega_x, \omega_y, \omega_z\} = 2 \pi \times \{2.1, 1.9, 1.1\} \SI{}{MHz}$, with the result that a \HtwopBe pair aligns along the axial ($z$) direction.
+Single beryllium ions are loaded in the trap volume by photo-ionization of neutral beryllium atoms emitted from a thermal oven, while \Htwop is loaded through electron-impact ionization of residual gas molecules.
+The choice of \Be as cooling ion is due to it being the lightest well-controlled ion species, providing sufficient participation of the two ions in shared normal modes of motion \cite{13Home}.